9 Awesome Surf Camps in Europe for 2025

 But it also goes well beyond what other camps bring to the table.
 Guests can stretch out in the morning and align their Zen at the end of the day thanks to UNLIMITED hatha and yin yoga sessions.
 Plus there are regular nightly events to get the whole group gelling like they’ve been surf buddies for ages – BBQs, drinking games, pub crawls.

 Perhaps most of all, though, it’s the brand-spanking new accommodation that you get here.
-The Salty Pelican have blazed a trail across Europe and Asia in recent years but this has to be one of their coolest pads yet.
-It’s a multi-story lodge with a rooftop garden come bar, set literally steps from the main Peniche beachfront.
-The whole thing is Boho styled and uber-cool.
-You won’t regret it!
+The Salty Pelican have blazed a trail across Europe and Asia in recent years but this has to be one of their coolest yet.
+It’s a multi-story lodge with a rooftop garden come bar, set literally steps from the main Baleal beachfront (a prime location for learners).

 Tiny Whale Surf Lodge